Features & Benefits of Roberts Hot Tubs Insulating Covers

 Ordinary wear and tear, delamination and seam splitting due to improper handling are not considered to be a defect in workmanship or material.
 Foam cores are covered for up to 2-1/2 years* (30 months).

-Any insulating cover deemed by us to have failed due to defects in materials or workmanship within four years (48 months)from date of purchase will be repaired or replaced, at our option, without charge for materials or labor (excludes cost of freight to and from the manufacturer).
+Any insulating cover deemed by us to have failed due to defects in materials or workmanship within three years (36 months)from date of purchase will be repaired or replaced, at our option, without charge for materials or labor (excludes cost of freight to and from the manufacturer).

 Foam cores are warranted against water absorption for a period of 1 year.
 However on covers that have the double wrapped foam cores, and a floating blanket is properly used in conjunction with the insulating cover, the foam cores will be warranted against water absorption for a period of 2-1/2 years (30 months).